-In April 2017, the Company introduced group-wide business units and the CxO system with the aim of enhancing Group management.
+The Company employs group-wide business units and the CxO system.
 The group-wide business unit structure entailed the creation of the Retail Business Unit, the Wholesale Business Unit, the Global Business Unit, and the Global Markets Business Unit.
 The goal of this structure is to heighten our ability to address the various needs of customers on a group-wide basis by enabling the business units to formulate and implement business strategies based on their respective customer segments.
-The CxO system entails the appointment of nine Group chief officers in charge of specific areas in addition to the Group CEO (President of Sumitomo Mitsui Financial Group).
+The CxO system entails the appointment of 10 Group chief officers in charge of specific areas in addition to the Group CEO (President of Sumitomo Mitsui Financial Group).
 This system is meant to improve Group management capabilities centered on the holding company.
-The heads of business units as well as the chief officer positions will, in principle, be filled with executive officers of the Company, with the one exception being the Group Chief Audit Executive (CAE).
+The heads of business units as well as the chief officer positions will, in principle, be filled by executive officers of the Company, with the one exception being the Group CSuO.
 Individuals appointed to these positions are expected to exercise their duties as the person responsible for overseeing their business unit or head office division and report on the execution of their duties to the Board of Directors.